ivlis/gsuite-migration/Readme.md

   - [ ] Register a GMail account your are going to migrate to.
 It is better if the account exists for some time before you start messing around with transition.
   - [ ] Gmail clean up.
 The less stuff you need to move between accounts - the better.
     - [ ] Delete old emails you do not care anymore.
 Notifications from social media, promo codes circa 2011, etc, this adds up to tens of thousands of emails.
 Use gmail filters to delete them from the GSuite account.
     - [ ] Look for large attachments you don't need to carry over.
-Delete theese emails.
+Delete these emails.
     - [ ] Delete irrelevant contacts.
   - [ ] Register for Cloudfare.
 Use the non-Gmail email for registration.
   - [ ] Ask for email forwarder beta.